-Tarja Halonen was elected the 11th President of Finland from 2000-2012.
+Tarja Halonen was elected the 11th President of Finland from 2000 to 2012.
 She is Finland's first female head of state.

 Tarja Halonen was born in Helsinki in 1943.
 She graduated from the University of Helsinki in 1968 and has a Master of Law degree.
 President Halonen became the first female lawyer with the Central Organisation of Finnish Trade Unions in 1970-74, continuing in this position during her political career as a Member of Parliament and Cabinet Minister.

 Tarja Halonen has also played an active role at the Council of Europe, first as Deputy-Chair of the Finnish Delegation to the Parliamentary Assembly from 1991 to 1995 and later in the Ministerial Committee.
-She was also a Member of the Committee of Wise Persons of the Council of Europe in 1998-99.
+She was also a Member of the Committee of Wise Persons of the Council of Europe from 1998 to 1999.

 Tarja Halonen speaks Finnish, Swedish, and English, and is studying Estonian.